 They didn't wait long: their suit was filed in June, just four months later.
 Their incremental approach-push for abortifacients but not abortion-was exactly what the HHS mandate provided.
 Recently, on January 16, Notre Dame lost in district court in its bid to have the case dismissed.
-Jenkins should have known that the Left will never be appeared-they always want more.
+Jenkins should have known that the Left will never be appeased-they always want more.

-Leading the charge for abortifacients in the school's healthcare policy are Irish 4 Reproductive Health (a far-left student association) and three national pro-abortion and anti-Christian organizations.
-The students receive funding from Planned Parenthood and Catholics for Choice (a Catholic-bashing group).
+Leading the charge for abortifacients in the school's healthcare policy are Irish 4 Reproductive Health (a far-left student association), Americans United for Separation of Church and State (an anti-Catholic organization), the National Women's Law Center (a radical feminist entity), and the Center for Reproductive Rights (an extremist pro-abortion institution).
+The students receive funding from the taxpayer-funded giant, Planned Parenthood, and Catholics for Choice (a Catholic-bashing group).